-Load the data sets into your map following the same method:
+Load the data sets from the epsg4326 folder into your map following the same method:

-- "places"
+- "Orte"

-- "water"
+- "Wasser"

-- "rivers"
+- "Flüsse"

-- "buildings"
+- · "Gebäude"

 Follow Along: Loading Vector Data From a Database

 Databases allow you to store a large volume of associated data in one file.
 You may already be familiar with a database management system (DBMS) such as Microsoft Access.
 GIS applications can also make use of databases.
 GIS-specific DBMSes (such as PostGIS) have extra functions, because they need to handle spatial data.